From Reactive to Proactive: How 5G Can Ramp up Businesses, Save Lives

 city at dusk with a virtual 5G overlay connecting devices

 Imagine your typical work week.
-It may be already busy, but in addition to your daily tasks, your essential tools would keep on disappearing.
+It may already be busy, but in addition to your daily tasks, your essential tools would keep on disappearing.
 Not because you misplaced them, but because someone else needed them while you didn’t.
-You would be frustrated to know you had to look for your laptop just before your important pitch, or you couldn’t find any phones while you were supposed to make an important call.
+You would be frustrated to know you had to look for your laptop just before your important pitch.
+Or you couldn’t find any phones while you were supposed to make an important call.
 This is how 5G can ramp up businesses.

 What if you, at work, had to look for various tools around 40 hours a month?
 It all may sound absurd, but this is the reality in hospitals.
 Nurses keep on looking for needed equipment up to 2 hours per week!
 Those two hours – or even ten minutes of not having to look for tools or people – could be the difference between life and death.

 Luckily, things are not this bleak: there are tools for tracking things, locating people, and monitoring conditions.
-We don’t have to know how they work, but we all can understand they have to be connected to the internet for them to make sense to us.
+We don’t have to know how they work, but we all can understand that they have to be connected to the internet for them to make sense to us.
 Tracking the whereabouts of just about everything may sound over-complicated and expensive.
-The answer to these needs could be non-cellular 5G.
+However, the answer to these needs could be non-cellular 5G.

 What is 5G?